The Calgary Flames couldn’t have dreamt of Jonathan Huberdeau having a better start to this season.

 “I think working mentally with psychologists to get my confidence back, that’s what I did throughout the summer.
 I’m feeling good physically too, which I think is important, so there’s no excuses out there.”

 “He wants to be a difference maker every night,” Huska said.
 “It hasn’t gone the way he would have liked to see it go the last couple of years.
 He’s doing a lot of things that he did prior years well without the puck.
 He’s killing penalties now.
-I’m probably more excited about that stuff then the points he put on the board tonight, because I feel like he’s engaged, even on the penalty kill.”
+I’m probably more excited about that stuff than the points he put on the board tonight, because I feel like he’s engaged, even on the penalty kill.”

 Even better is that his point production is resulting in team success.
-After a 6-3 win tonight, the Flames now sit at 2-0-0.
+After a 6-3 win Saturday, the Flames now sit at 2-0-0.
 It’s early, but it’s been an impressive start for a team that seemingly everyone counted out going into the season.